At least 55 people died on Maui. Residents had little warning before wildfires overtook a town

 Vasquez and his brother Eduardo escaped via roads that were clogged with vehicles full of people.
 The smoke was so toxic that he vomited.
 He said he's not sure his roommates and neighbors made it to safety.

-Lahaina residents saw the Hale Mahaolu senior living facility erupt in flames as they were escaping.
+Chelsey Vierra doesn't know if her great-grandmother, Louise Abihai, managed to escape her senior living facility, which witnesses saw erupt in flames.

-Chelsey Vierra's great-grandmother, Louise Abihai, lives at Hale Mahaolu, and the family doesn't know if she got out.
 “She doesn’t have a phone.
-She’s 97 years old,” Vierra said Thursday.
+She’s 97 years old,” Vierra said.
 “She can walk.
 She is strong.”

 Relatives are monitoring shelter lists and calling the hospital.
 “We got to find our loved one, but there’s no communication here,” said Vierra, who fled the flames.
 “We don’t know who to ask about where she went.”

-Tourists were advised to stay away, and tens of thousands of people have crowded airports to leave the island.
-Officials turned the Hawaii Convention Center in Honolulu into an assistance center, stocking it with water, food, and volunteers who help visitors arrange travel home.
+Tourists were advised to stay away from Maui, and tens of thousands of people have crowded airports to leave the island.

 President Joe Biden declared a major disaster on Maui.
 Traveling in Utah on Thursday, he pledged that the federal response will ensure that “anyone who’s lost a loved one, or whose home has been damaged or destroyed, is going to get help immediately.”
 Biden promised to streamline requests for assistance and said the Federal Emergency Management Agency was “surging emergency personnel” on the island.